Molacounsel/yolo/README.md

 This error means that Docker could not find the package.js when it ran *npm install*.
 To fix the error, I looked for the frontend source code (App.test.js, App.css, serviceWorker.js, setupTests.js), which I discovered was in the client directory.
 I then **moved the client directory to the frontend directory**, deleted the Dockerfile it generated, updated the frontend/Dockerfile and docker-compose.yml accordingly, and pushed the commit changes to GitHub.

 ## 2. Error: error:0308010C:digital envelope routines::unsupported... code: 'ERR_OSSL_EVP_UNSUPPORTED' Node.js v18.20.8
 This message relates to the OpenSSL Webpack error and is usually encountered when building React apps on newer versions of Node.js. image.
-To debug the error, I downgraded the frontend image to node:16-alpine AS build, from the initial node:18-alpine AS build.
+To debug the error, I **downgraded the frontend image to node:16-alpine AS build**, from the initial node:18-alpine AS build.
 Unlike the node:18-alpine image, the older node:16-alpine image does not need OpenSSL adjustments.

-### 3. MongoDB exited with code 132, and the backend failed to connect
+### 3. MongoDB exited with code 132, and the backend exited with code 1
 ![Screenshot from 2025-07-08 15-36-17](https://github.com/user-attachments/assets/c2b3e6dd-ccbe-4078-b52a-b0a6ea7a255d)

+From the logs, there is a clear indication that MongoDB exited because it could not connect due to incompatibility with my system's CPU.
+Specifically, the log **"WARNING: MongoDB 5.0+ requires a CPU with AVX support, and your current system does not appear to have that!"** indicates that my system's CPU lacks AVX support, which MongoDB requires to connect successfully.
+On the other hand, the backend container exited because it could not connect to the MongoDB database, which apparently did not exist.
+As a result, it returned an **ECONNREFUSED** connection error and subsequently exited.
+To fix these errors, I **downgraded the mongo image by reverting to the older mongo:4.4**, which, unlike mongo:8.0.11, does not require AVX support.
+I then updated the MongoDB connection string the server.js by replacing *let mongodb_url = 'mongodb://localhost/';* with *let mongodb_url = 'mongodb://mongo:27017/';* and also updated docker-compose.yml with the correct mongo image version (mongo:4.4).
+I then tracked and pushed the changes to the GitHub repo.